The injury-hit Catalan outfit hold a slender advantage heading into Wednesday's semi-final second leg showdown with Unai Emery's side

 - With a seating capacity of just over 99,000, Barcelona's Camp Nou is the largest stadium in Europe.

-- Valencia have won just once in their last nine away games in all competitions.
+- Valencia has won just once in their last nine away games in all competitions.

 - Los Che haven't won at Barcelona for more than eight years, with their last victory coming in October 2003.